top of page

 Jews played a prominent part in white Vryburg’s public life from the outset.
 In 1886 Charles Sonnenberg was one of four members elected to the Vryburg Village Management Council, as the locale was declared a township.
 Another German Jew, Daniel Abt was also one of the members of the council.
 In 1896 Charles Sonnenberg and Herman Rosenblatt served on the first town council.
 By 1897, Charles Sonnenberg was elected the Cape Parliament and represented the constituency.

 Mr. Sonnenberg lives In the District of Vryburg, and he represents this with the district of Taungs, Kuruman, and Gordonia, in the Cape Colony Parliament.
 He speaks in enthusiastic terms of South Africa and its prospects.
 It is a good feild for emigration, he says, and British Bechuanaland is a particularly happy hunting-ground for the farmer.
-Living Is very cheap, he says, but so Is labor the natives being willing to work for very small wages.
+Living is very cheap, he says, but so is labor the natives being willing to work for very small wages.

 Herman Rosenblatt served as Vryburg's Mayor from 1898-1901 and 1904-1905.
 Affectionately known as "HR," he declined an extension in August 1905.
 HR retired to Oudtshoorn, where he passed away in 1916, aged 69.
 According to his death certificate, he suffered from chronic bronchitis.
 A street is named after him in Lenasia, Vryburg's Indian neighborhood.
 Incidentally, a street was named after Harry Joffe in Huhudi, the Black township.

 In December 1903 the town ran a large two day Bazaar in aid of the S. Mathews Church.
 As we can see from a copy of the bazaar booklet, preserved by Graham Brodovcky, Maurice Sonnenberg, second son of Charles and Jeanette (nee Rosenblatt), served on the Bazaar committee.
 Additionally, members of the Abt, Blumgart, Rosenblatt and Solomon families were also involved in the event.
-Later, Max Sonnenberg served as Mayor, from 1919-1920 and Theodore Sonnenberg served in the same role from 1925-1928 and again from 1934-1938, when he retired due to ill health.
+Later, Max Sonnenberg served as Mayor, from 1919-1920 and Theodore Sonnenberg served in that same role from 1925-1928 and again from 1934-1938, when he retired due to ill health.

 Max Sonnenberg also represented Bechuanaland as a Member of Parliament from 1919 to 1921.
 Sonnenberg was affiliated with Louis Botha and JC Smuts's South African Party (SAP).
 In his autobiography, Sonnenberg (p.
 110) recounts that DF Malan - future Prime Minister of South Africa - claimed that "A Jew cannot represent Christians in Parliament" during a local sermon delivered in the build-up to an election.

 Some other Jews who were prominent in provincial and national politics were: I. J. Mann, MEC for Ladismith, members of the Union Parliament (MPs), Morris Alexander, David Harris, Emile Nathan, C.P.
 Robinson, and Adolf Davis (Port Elizabeth, 1939-1952).
 Woolf Ehrlich (Orange River Colony Parliament - 1905) and Felix C. Hollander (Natal Provincial Council and Senator) rose to prominence.
 Transvaal Legislative Council Members included, Harry Solomon (1903) and Max Langerman (1904) as well Lionel Phillips and Sammy Marks.
 After the Union was formed, Philips was elected a national MP and Marks elevated to the Senate.
-Again, this list is partial.
+Again, this list is limited.

 Local town councilors: